Farnoosh63/Cusino/README.md

 ## __Description__

-######  FoodFinder is an Android application that markets mobile app, which allow user to search by location and find their desired foodground as well as publish reviews about foodgrounds.
+######  FoodFinder is an Android application that markets mobile app, which allow user to search by any type of food or ingredients and find their desired recipe.

 ## Known Bugs